Lake Charles, Louisiana: Sports

 Lake Charles is home to the McNeese Cowboys, whose football team hosts games at Cowboy Stadium which has a seating capacity of 17,410.
-Burton Coliseum hosts the McNeese basketball teams.
+The Townsley Law Arena hosts the McNeese basketball teams.

 Lake Charles has been home to the Lake Charles Lakers and other minor-league baseball teams, indoor football teams, a minor-league ice hockey team and soccer teams.

 Golf is popular at the city's Mallard Cove Golf Course.
 Other golf courses include Gray Plantation Golf Course, Lake Charles Country Club Golf Course, the Contraband Bayou Golf Club, and the Country Club at Golden Nugget.
 Gray Plantation Golf Course is featured on Louisiana's Audubon Golf Trail.

 South Lake Charles Little League has had nationally winning teams televised on ESPN.